migueldiasbr/node-pong/README.md

 ## Summary

-Everytime a developer wants to know if a site/API is up and running, generally a PING is made on a IP and PORT.
+Every time a developer wants to check if a site/API is up and running, usually a PING is made on a IP and PORT.
 Sometimes I want to check if my service is up on a determined PORT, or even if my request is going through the firewall/router/switch the way I expect.

 So I wanted to have a simple project that I'm able to quick use it for testing purposes.

-**``This is A simple project that provides API endpoints that answers to HTTP requests.``**
+**``This is a simple project that provides API endpoints that answers to HTTP requests.``**

 ## Install